goji no chaimu

 The song is soothing and sweet, and when it rings you know you’re in Japan.

-I've written a guide on sailing in Japan, and one other about cruising in Ogasawara.
+I've written a guide on sailing in japan, and an ogasawara cruising guide.
 We've also made a video about our time in Chichijima.
+Thank you for reading.